What is organic gardening?

-Organic gardening has so many benefits for the environment and the well being of one’s being.
-Here a list of benefits I was able to observe myself in my personal experience.
+Organic gardening has so many benefits for the environment and one’s well-being.
+The following is a list of some of them:

-- Preserves water through rainwater harvesting and proper watering techniques.
+- Increasing water preservation through rainwater harvesting and proper watering techniques.

-- Creates a balanced environment by encouraging beneficial insects and promoting biodiversity in the landscape.
+- Promoting a balanced environment by encouraging beneficial insects and promoting biodiversity in the landscape.

-- Saves money by reducing the need to buy more fertilizers, pesticides, and herbicides.
+- It saves money by reducing the need to buy more fertilizers, pesticides, and herbicides.

-- Calms the soul and turn your garden into a meditation corner filled with life.
+- It helps calm the soul and turns the garden into a meditation corner filled with life.

 - Watching nature is very calming and relaxing to the mind.

-- Develops generosity when you get to share your harvest with others, which also builds strong community bonding.
+- Develops generosity when you share your harvest with others, strengthening community bonds.